 MDR, on the other hand, ensures defense not only at the perimeter but also monitors the internal activity of organization, especially its user activity, privileged accounts, and lateral movement.
 In addition, MDR does not rely solely on automation, but pairs it with knowledgeable security experts who maintain knowledge of the latest hacker tradecraft and techniques and can analyse the nuances of a suspicious event.

 A key differentiator as mentioned above, is an MDR service’s ability to respond to incidents.
 Managed security service providers will often provide limited real-time response capabilities and rely on the organization its monitoring to remediate or detain compromises.
 True MDR services have the capability to remotely resolve and remediate around the clock ensuring any breaches are quickly isolated and contained.
 Examples of response may include endpoint isolation, process kill, file hash captures, etc. MDR, therefore, offers more of a bespoke service explicitly tailored to each firm’s security needs.

 Cyber adversaries are well aware that organizations are running a suite of traditional security products with many focused at perimeter protection.
 They also know that many organizations have limited resources or knowledge to defend against the latest tactics and techniques and monitor 24/7.
-In order to stay ahead of the hackers, organizations are utilizing MDR to augment their security technology and staff and ensure they maintain the upper hand in the cyber security.
+In order to stay ahead of the hackers, organizations are utilizing Managed Detection and Response (MDR) to augment their security technology and staff and ensure they maintain the upper hand in the cyber security.